bondxue/Continuous-Control-with-Deep-Reinforcement-Learning/README.md

 + `ddpg_agent.py` - file that contains the characteristics of the agent and how it behaves through this task
 + `model.py` - file that contains the deep neural networks (DNN) architectures used by the agent
 + `checkpoint_actor.pth` and `checkpoint_critic.pth` - files that with saved DNN’s weights, that solved the environment.

+### Project Approach
+The notebook Continuous_Control.ipynb contains the code to set up the environment and the outer episode iteration to solve the reinforcement problem.
+Our solution uses a **Deep Deterministic Policy Gradient** approach (only standard feedforward layers) with experience replay, see this [paper](https://arxiv.org/pdf/1509.02971.pdf).